aqli-epic/epi.meta.analysis/README.md

 <img src="man/figures/README-geographic_dist_studies_calcs-1.png" width="100%" />

--   49 (27.8 percent) studies were performed in the USA and Canada.

--   105 studies (59.7 percent) were performed in the USA, Canada and Europe combined.
-Remaining 40.3 percent studies are scattered across China, Japan, Iran, Hong Kong, Taiwan, Brazil, India, Australia, Chile, Colombia, Mexico, South Africa, South Korea, Thailand, Mongolia, Bangladesh, Bhutan, North Korea, Philippines, Cambodia, Laos, Myanmar, Vietnam, Pakistan, Nepal, Sri Lanka.

--   In terms of the total number of studies conducted, Asia dominates the rest of the continents (with 36.4 percent of total studies).
-    This is closely followed by Europe (with 31.8 percent of total studies) and North America (with 28.4 percent of total studies).
-    South America, Africa, Oceania combined, have only seen 6 studies.

--   Note: In making the above graph, multiple countries of a pooled study are counted as separate studies.
-Also, the above graph represents all studies (i.e. includes all pollutants and is not just PM<sub>2.5</sub> specific).

--   **Note for discussion: In the total count of studies, each country in a multi-country is counted as separate studies.**
+-   Of the total number of times any given country is included in any given study, USA and Canada together have been included 41 times (60.3 percent of total).

+-   USA, Canada and Europe combined have been included 53 times (77.9 percent of total).
+Other countries that have been included at some point in a AQ epi study are: China, Japan, Hong Kong, Taiwan.

+-   Of the total number of times, a given continent has been included in any given study, North America dominates the rest of the continents and has been included 60.3 percent of times.
+Closely following North America, are Asia and Europe which have been included in a study 22.1 and 17.6 percent of times respectively.
+NA has only been included NA percent of times, while NA and NA have been included the least number of studies (NA and NA percent respectively).